San Isidro: Complete Guide to Madrid’s Biggest Festival

 Lemon-flavoured rosquillas de San Isidro

 My favourite part of San Isidro, however, is the live music.
-In Matadero, there’s usually some great contemporary live music to see while over in Plaza Mayor, the symphonic orchestra plays traditional numbers including zarzuela numbers – if you want to read about Spain’s answer to opera, check out the piece I wrote for the FT recently.
-The full programme can be downloaded from the Ayuntamiento website.
-Whatever you decide to do, with spring fully underway and happy Madrileños filling the streets, it’s a marvellous time of year!
+In Matadero, there’s usually some great contemporary live music to see while over in Plaza Mayor, the symphonic orchestra plays traditional numbers including zarzuela numbers – if you want to read about Spain’s answer to opera, check out the piece I wrote for the FT last year.
+The full programme can be downloaded from the Ayuntamiento website but here’s a little guide to venues:

 Keen to find out more about the history of Madrid?
 See another side of the city with one of my unique walking tours.

-7 thoughts on “San Isidro Madrid’s patron saint”
+7 thoughts on “San Isidro: Complete Guide to Madrid’s Biggest Festival”

 1. Pingback: Ten Truly Madrileño Terms - The Making of Madrid